World War II: Poland

 Soviet Policies

-Soon Soviet measures against the Polish Government in exile, the creation of a rival Polish Governmrent, and the abandonment of the Polish Home Army in Warsaw (1944) were some of the major issues which began the separation of the Soviet and Western Allies even before the end of World War II.
+The Soviets continued taking measures against the Polish Government in exile, The Soviets created a rival Polish Governmrent, and abandoned the Polish Home Army in Warsaw (1944).
+These were two key steps which began the separation of the Soviet and Western Allies even before the end of World War II.

 Ukranian-Polish Ethnic Violence (1943-44)